samhaaf/haaf-rearc-quest/README.md

 source ~/.bashrc
 ```

-To test individual modules locally:
+Then, to test individual modules locally:

 ```
 make test-csvs